russelllab/kinaseResistance/Create_SVG/README.md

 to work.
 The dictionary can be created elsewhere and could contain different features than the one I included here, so it is **versatile**.

+___
 ## Example
 The same functions are part of my CONNECTOR workflow, presented in the lab meeting on Thursday 09.
 Feb.
+2023.
+I read the features for the protein of interest and homologs (from the alignment) directly through from uniprot (for example: https://rest.uniprot.org/uniprotkb/P04637.txt).
-2023, where the features are read through the Uniprot API and the alignment is read in from a file & parsed via Biopython.
+The alignment is read in from a file & parsed via Biopython.
 Both are then handed over to the functions included in this script.

+___
 ## Required libraries/software

 Python 2.7. (sorry folks)